cammysoh/CommentClassification/README.md

 Check out our project [presentation slides](https://www.slideshare.net/CammySoh/toxic-comment-classification-using-neural-network-and-machine-learning "AML Project Presentation") and [full report](https://github.com/cammysoh/Toxic-Comment-Classifier/blob/master/Applied%20Machine%20Learning_Project%20Report.pdf "AML Project Report") for more details.

 ## Contributors
-This project is done during my “Applied Machine Learning” course in [SMU MITB](https://sis.smu.edu.sg/master-it-business/analytics-track/curriculum) with (add link to linkedIn account) Ayushi Jaiswal, Milouni Desai and Teo Yaling from Aug to Dec 2019.
+This project is done during my **Applied Machine Learning** course in [SMU MITB](https://sis.smu.edu.sg/master-it-business/analytics-track/curriculum) with (add link to linkedIn account) Ayushi Jaiswal, Milouni Desai and Teo Yaling from Aug to Dec 2019.

-Check out my other projects (add link to github) or connect with me on LinkedIn (add link) :)
+**If you like this project, do check out my other projects here(add link to github) or connect with me on LinkedIn (add link).
+Cheers!**